Product Guide

 Prerequisites

-Before you can create a product, you must have Stripe connected to your Leenkies account.
-Stripe handles all payment processing for your products, so it needs to be set up first.
-If you have not connected Stripe yet, head to the Connecting Stripe guide and complete that step before continuing here.
+Before creating a product, you'll need a payment provider connected to your Leenkies account.
+Your payment provider handles all payment processing, so it must be set up first.
+If you haven't done that yet, head to the Connecting Payments guide before continuing.

-Pro Tip: You do not need a paid Leenkies plan to connect Stripe or create products.
-However, you do need Stripe connected before the product creation form becomes available.
+Pro Tip: You don't need a paid Leenkies plan to connect a payment provider or create products.
+However, a provider must be connected before the product creation form becomes available.

 Navigating to Products